alexpeterhall/quotes/quotes.md

-"The greatest of faults, I should say, is to be conscious of none." - Thomas Carlyle "Life is like stepping onto a boat which is about to sail out to sea and sink." ― Zen Master Shunryu Suzuki "If they give you ruled paper, write the other way." - Juan Ramon Jimenez, poet, Nobel Prize in literature (23 Dec 1881-1958)
+"The greatest of faults, I should say, is to be conscious of none." - Thomas Carlyle "Life is like stepping onto a boat which is about to sail out to sea and sink." ― Zen Master Shunryu Suzuki "If they give you ruled paper, write the other way." - Juan Ramon Jimenez, poet, Nobel Prize in literature (23 Dec 1881-1958) "In the case of good books, the point is not how many of them you can get through, but rather how many can get through to you." - Mortimer J. Adler, philosopher, educator, and author (28 Dec 1902-2001)
+"The most important discoveries will provide answers to questions that we do not yet know how to ask and will concern objects we have not yet imagined." - John N. Bahcall, astrophysicist (30 Dec 1935-2005)
+"When there’s a piano to be moved, don’t reach for the stool." - Unknown "You are a great man; but how am I to know it, if fortune gives you no opportunity of showing your virtue?
+For a man cannot know himself without trial.
+No one ever learnt what he could do without putting himself to the test." - Seneca
+"Act as if what you do makes a difference.
+It does." - William James, psychologist (11 Jan 1842-1910)

 ## Death